-Norwalk is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Norwalk isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Norwalk are a mix of both white- and blue-collar jobs.
 Overall, Norwalk is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Norwalk who work in office and administrative support (15.59%), sales jobs (11.88%), and management occupations (5.95%).

 One downside of living in Norwalk is that it can take a long time to commute to work.
 In Norwalk, the average commute to work is 31.84 minutes, which is quite a bit higher than the national average.